 What is Comprehensive Coverage?

 Another coverage not included in a Texas liability insurance policy is comprehensive coverage.
 Comprehensive coverage helps cover the cost of damages to your car when non-collision damages occur.
 This coverage policy includes damages caused by hail, theft, vandalism, hitting a deer, and other non-collision damages.
 Like collision coverage, comprehensive coverage does not have a set limit for damages the insurance company will pay for.
-The insurance company will pay damages based on the cash value of your vehicle.
+The insurance company will pay damages based on the actual cost to repair or replace your vehicle.
+They generally do not cover damages for diminished value–the loss in value of the vehicle.

 What is Personal Injury Protection Coverage?